A Brief History of Hypnosis

 If that were the case, there would be millions of bodies lying in a trance all over the world, and we would all read about it!

-Fast Track Hypnosis/Hypnotherapy can be used to improve a person's general functioning - mentally and physically.
-It can be used with significant effect to help correct a wide range of problems (See Problems web page).
+Fast Track Hypnosis/Hypnotherapy improves a person's general functioning - mentally and physically.
+Furthermore, it can be used with significant effect to help correct a wide range of problems (See Problems web page).

-This means that people are not treated with Hypnosis but are treated IN Hypnosis.
+It means that people are not treated with Hypnosis but treated IN Hypnosis.

-The subconscious mind can then accept positive suggestions helping to alter past behavioural problems, such as phobias, stress, confidence, etc., as well as simple ones like stop smoking, weight control, etc.
+The subconscious mind can then accept positive suggestions helping to alter past behavioural problems.
+These problems include phobias, stress, confidence, etc., as well as simple ones like stop smoking, weight control, etc.

 The Origin of Hypnosis / Hypnotherapy